syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/mention/EJ2_ASP.NETCORE/customization.md

 ## Configure the popup list

+You can customize the popup list width and height using the [popupHeight](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_PopupHeight) and [popupWidth](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_PopupWidth) properties.

-By default, the width of the popup list adjusts automatically according to the mentioned suggestion list data width, and the height of the popup list is `300px`.
-They can also be customized using the [popupHeight](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_PopupHeight) and [popupWidth](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_PopupWidth) properties respectively.
+By default, the popup list width value is set as `auto`.
+Depends on the mentioned suggestion list data, the width value is automatically adjust.
+The popup list height value is set as `300px`.

-In the following sample, popup list's width and height are configured.
+In the following sample, popup list's width and height values are configured.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}